exasol/benchkit/user-docs/GETTING_STARTED.md

 This will:
 1. Probe system information
 2. Run the benchmark
-3. Generate a report report
+3. Generate a report
+4. Leave the cloud infrastructure running

 #### Option B: Run Step by Step